jessicascarborough/432-2021/project1/proposal_review.md

 # Project 1 Proposal Review Status

-As of **5:05 PM 2021-03-05**
+As of **5:30 PM 2021-03-05**

 There are 49 students in the class.
 Only two groups are working in pairs, so there are 47 projects.

 Stage | Students | Status
 :----: | :------: | --------------------------------------------------------------------------------------
 3 | 1 | Project 1 proposal initial version submitted, and now under initial review by Dr. Love and TAs.
-4a | 5 | Proposal requires revision and resubmission and student has been notified via Canvas to complete Friday.
+4a | 5 | Proposal requires first revision and student has been notified via Canvas to complete Friday.
-4b | 6 | Student has submitted a revised proposal to Canvas, which is awaiting review by Dr. Love and TAs.
+4b | 1 | Student has submitted a revised proposal to Canvas, which is awaiting review by Dr. Love and TAs.
+4c | 1 | Proposal requires a second revision, and student has been notified via Canvas to complete before Mon 8 AM.
-5 | 37 | Proposal is approved on Canvas (score is 20).
+5 | 39 | Proposal is approved on Canvas (score is 20).
 Please review our comments and then go forth and build the Project.

 - The scoring on Canvas ranges from 0-9 (number of completed elements out of 10) for those in Stage 4 and then jumps to 20 (for those in Stage 5) once the proposal is approved.
 - You will know that your project 1 proposal is approved when you have a score of 20/20 on Canvas, and a note indicating we approve the proposal (or at least OK) usually with some additional feedback.